-If you attempt to upload a proposal longer than the specified page limit before the deadline, you will receive an automatic warning and will be advised to shorten and re-upload the proposal.
+If you attempt to upload a proposal longer than the specified page limit, you will receive an automatic warning and will be advised to shorten and re-upload the proposal.
 After the deadline, excess pages (in over-long proposals) will be automatically made invisible, and therefore will not be taken into consideration by the experts.
-Note that experts will be instructed to ignore hyperlinks to information that is specifically designed to expand the proposal, thus circumventing the page limit.
+Note that experts will be instructed to verify compliance with the formatting conditions below and to ignore hyperlinks to information that is specifically designed to expand the proposal, thus circumventing the page limit.